marcuswendt/FieldKit.cpp/README.txt

 === FieldKit ===

-Provides core math, animation and persistance utilities;
+Provides core math and animation utilities;

 * Physics; An extendible verlet particle system that comes with a growing library of animation behaviours.

 * Math: Common geometry and math utilities that are not already implemented in Cinder.

-* Tweak: A simple solution to define an application data model.
-Used to create an abstraction layer between graphical interface and application allowing to load/save an applications configuration/ state.

 - Requirements -